This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Chemicals Get No Safety Testing

-The increase of harmful chemicals—like the bisphenol A (BPA) in can linings, cash register receipts and hard plastics, the flame retardants in couches, the stain-resistant coatings on fabrics and the nonylphenols in detergents, shampoos and paints—have caused experts to call for changes to our laws to require better testing and set much stricter standards on what chemicals are allowed in the products we use every day.
+The increase of harmful chemicals—like the bisphenol A (BPA) in can linings, cash register receipts and hard plastics; the phthalates in soft plastics; the flame retardants in couches; the stain-resistant coatings on fabrics, and the nonylphenols in detergents, shampoos and paints—have caused experts to call for changes to our laws to require better testing and set much stricter standards on what chemicals are allowed in the products we use every day.

-Of course, this bill has been strenuously fought by the chemical industry for a couple of years now, so until it passes, the only way to be sure your personal care and house cleaning products are safe is to either check them against the Environmental Working Group’s Skin Deep database, or to make your own.
+But until we have adequate scientific evaluation of these chemicals, the only way to be sure your personal care and house cleaning products are safe is to either check them against the Environmental Working Group’s Skin Deep database, or to make your own from food-based, natural ingredients.

 Fortunately, there is a brand new book out that can make that easy and fun.